Investing in Discovery

 The NIGMS investment also benefits local economies, fuels biotechnology and other industries, and helps the U.S. maintain its global competitiveness.

-The Institute funds a broad spectrum of research, handled administratively by the divisions described in this brochure.
+The Institute funds a broad spectrum of research, handled administratively by the divisions and center described in this brochure.

 More information about NIGMS research funding opportunities is available at http://www.nigms.nih.gov/research.